Ermlab/PoLitBert/README.md

 | corpus_oscar_2020-04-10_128M_above_lines.txt| - | - | - | - | -	| - |

-## Training Fairseq Polish RoBERTA from scratch protocol
+## Training Polish RoBERTA protocol with Fairseq

 TODO: @lsawaniewski

 General recipe of the final data preparation and model training process:
-1. Prepare huge text file _data.txt_ e.g. Wikipedia text (1.7GB) where each sentence in a new line and each article is separated by two new lines.
+1. Prepare huge text file _data.txt_ e.g. Wikipedia text, where each sentence is in a new line and each article is separated by two new lines.
-1. Take 10-15M lines and prepare another file for sentencpiece - again, each sentence is in one line.
+1. Take 10-15M lines and prepare another file for sentencpiece (vocabulary builder) - again, each sentence is in one line.
 1. Train sentencepiece vocabulary and save it in fairseq format _vocab.fairseq.txt_.
 1. Encode _data.txt_ with trained sentencepiece model to _data.sp.txt_.
 1. Preprocess _data.sp.txt_ with [fairseq-preprocess](https://fairseq.readthedocs.io/en/latest/command_line_tools.html#fairseq-preprocess).